 25. Terre Bleu

 Located in Milton, Ontario, Terre Bleu’s owners, Ian and Isabelle Baird, left behind the busy city life for the country—and to start a lavender farm.
 Terre Bleu has attracted many visitors looking to soak in its atmosphere, which brings a piece of Provence to Canada.
-The Bairds also have expanded their business to include a line of lavender-infused beauty, food, and household products.
+The Bairds also have expanded their popular Shopify store to include a line of lavender-infused beauty, food, and household products.

 Roz Campbell founded Tsuno to create period products made from eco-responsible materials.
 Tsuno’s sustainable bamboo fiber sanitary pads and organic cotton tampons also provide support for disempowered women.
 Half of the products Tsuno makes are donated to charities that focus on education and menstruation support.

 Cartoonist Harry Hambley was a teenager when he started sharing his character Bean on Instagram, under the handle @Ketnipz.
 Ketnipz’s positivity, puns, and humor caught the attention of millions and allowed Harry to work with art festivals and Instagram, and to create his own merchandise.
 Bean’s positivity and cuteness can be found on sweaters, t-shirts, and accessories.

 Founder and CEO Vineeta Singh wanted to create cosmetics for fellow Indian beauty enthusiasts designed with their skin tone and weather conditions in mind, such as humidity-proof foundations and vibrant lipsticks.
 This Mumbai-based beauty company grew from an idea into an Indian direct-to-consumer and retail giant thanks to their good-looking Shopify store.